How to brand fintech in the volatile Gamestop era

 Public has positioned itself as what it calls a “social investing app,” which allows users to follow others’ portfolios while also getting analyst information for companies and industries.
 Abraham uses a gym metaphor to describe it as the investing equivalent to having a personal trainer and gym buddies to help motivate you.
 It launched in September 2019 and raised $220 million in February, which boosted its valuation to $1.2 billion.

 The new campaign, created with New York-based the Agency Worx, features photos of actual Public users and a snapshot of their portfolios.
-We see Milana, who invests in Tesla, Google, and Zoom; Mick, who invests in Shopify, Twitter, and Farfetch; and Riana, who invests in AMD, Google, and Square.
+We see Millana, who invests in Tesla, Google, and Zoom; Mick, who invests in Shopify, Twitter, and Farfetch; and Riana, who invests in AMD, Google, and Square.
 The models are cool, young, and diverse, and the ads use Helvetica font and plenty of white space, which gives them an American Apparel vibe, without all the sex.

 The new logo, designed by Studio Mococo, has two simple, blue circles of different sizes.
 Studio Mococo cofounder and executive creative director Martin Grasser says the goal was to build an identity that embodied the goal of the product.
 “At its core, Public’s differentiation lives with its diverse community,” says Grasser.
 “In the new logo and brand system the two circles remind us of the friendly chat bubbles we all know and love, while also invoking a metaphor for financial growth.
 Together they also make a P and nod to the company name.”